 RCS Business Messaging works by partnering with mobile network operators to offer businesses a direct line of communication with customers.
-Once a business is set up with RCS, they can send rich messages directly to their customers through the messaging app.
+Once a business is set up with RCS, they can send rich messaging service directly to their customers through the rich messaging app.
 The messaging app offers a secure environment, protecting customer data and ensuring compliance with data privacy regulations.

 When a customer receives an RCS message, they can interact with it in a variety of ways.
 For example, they might be able to view a product catalog, watch a video, or complete a survey.
 They can also respond to the message directly, providing businesses with valuable feedback and insights.

-In order to use RCS Business Messaging, businesses typically need to work with a mobile network operator or a third-party provider that offers RCS services.
+In order to use RCS Business Messaging, businesses typically need to work with a mobile network operator or a third-party provider that offers rich text messaging service.
 These providers can help businesses to set up and manage their messaging campaigns, providing them with the tools and resources they need to create engaging and effective messages.